Paperhouse (film): Home media

 Paperhouse was initially released on VHS format not long following its theatrical exhibition in the United Kingdom.
 In the United States, Vestron Video handled releasing it on both VHS and Laserdisc, both in the 1:33.1 aspect ratio.

 The film was made available on DVD on 24 September 2001 via Columbia TriStar Home Entertainment in its original widescreen aspect ratio of 1.66:1.
 Lionsgate Home Entertainment released a re-issue of the film to DVD on 24 September 2007.

 In France, the film received its first Blu-ray release from Metropolitan distribution on 2 May 2013 in a Special Edition containing the original English audio and a dubbed French audio, both in DTS-HD Master Audio 2.0, and optional French subtitles.
 It features an aspect ratio of 1.78:1.
 This set is now out-of-print.

-The movie hasn't been given a DVD release in the United States, nor has it been released on Blu-ray in any country outside of France.
+The film was also released on Blu-ray in Germany in a limited "Collector's Edition" via Nameless Video on 8 November 2019.
+A standard edition Blu-ray set was released in Germany from Tiberius Films on 4 November 2022.